remo-rcm/pyremo/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Cordex Python Package could always use more documentation, whether as part of the
+The pyremo package could always use more documentation, whether as part of the
 official Cordex Python Package docs, in docstrings, or even on the web in blog posts,
 articles, and such.